iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Iffy_Changelog_Documentation.md

 PICTURE OF THE FACTOR RULE
 ```

-Again similar to the index operator, it takes an expression.
-Therefore the Expression rule is called.
-We emit the `sLength` semantic token after to follow the postfix notation required in the parser output token stream.
+A call to the Factor rule is done for parsing expressions again to maintain precedence.
+If lower binding operators are required, the contents can be surrounded by brackets which will lead to an Expression rule call in Factor.

 ### Substring Operation
 The substring operation is at a new precedence level: Higher than `div` and `mod` but lower than `not`.
 To implement this new precedence level, the Subterm rule was defined: